fboender/jerrybuild/docs/tutorial.md

 requirements.
 For example, the Github provider requires a `secret` key to be present in your job definition.
 The secret is also added to the Github repository.
-Github then digitally signs the payload of the webhook callback using MHAC.
+Github then digitally signs the payload of the webhook callback using HMAC.
 The `github` provider in Jerrybuild automatically verifies this signature.

 For more documentation and available options, check out the included